juan-garassino/deepVogue/README.md

     --network=~/training-runs/00000-ffhq10k-res64-auto1/network-snapshot-000000.pkl

 # Pre-trained network pickle: specify dataset explicitly, print result to stdout.
-python calc_metrics.py --metrics=fid50k_full --data=~/datasets/ffhq.zip --mirror=1 \
+python calc_metrics.py --metrics=fid50k_full --data=~/datasets/ffhq.zip --mirror_x=1 \
     --network=https://nvlabs-fi-cdn.nvidia.com/stylegan2-ada-pytorch/pretrained/ffhq.pkl
 ```

 The first example looks up the training configuration and performs the same operation as if `--metrics=pr50k3_full` had been specified during training.
-The second example downloads a pre-trained network pickle, in which case the values of `--mirror` and `--data` must be specified explicitly.
+The second example downloads a pre-trained network pickle, in which case the values of `--mirror_x` and `--data` must be specified explicitly.

 Note that many of the metrics have a significant one-off cost when calculating them for the first time for a new dataset (up to 30min).
 Also note that the evaluation is done using a different random seed each time, so the results will vary if the same metric is computed multiple times.